FlexConfirmMail/Thunderbird/README.md

 (Please remind that you should remove `"debug":true` from the managed manifest.)

 `itemsFile` under `overrideBaseRules` or other configs will contain path to a pattern file.
-It is regularly a complete file path on the platform, but you can use environment variables with formats "%VAR%", "$VAR", or "${VAR}".
+It is regularly a complete file path on the platform, but you can use environment variables with formats `%VAR%` or `${VAR}`.
 For example:

 ```json